 Acute gastroenteritis is one of the most common illnesses, affecting both adults and children .
 Infectious causes include viral, bacterial and protozoan organisms; in developed countries, the majority are due to viruses.
 Several groups of viruses are responsible for these infections, including the rotaviruses, enteric adenoviruses, astroviruses, and the human caliciviruses (including the noroviruses and sapoviruses).
 The caliciviruses are probably the most important cause of gastroenteritis in adults and older children, estimated to cause 23 million illnesses in the United States each year .
 In the United States, norovirus may be the etiologic agent in up to 7 percent of patients hospitalized for acute gastroenteritis .

 The clinical characteristics of illness induced by the human caliciviruses and the astroviruses, as well as methods for their detection in stool samples will be reviewed here.
 Issues related to the more detailed epidemiology and prevention of norovirus infection and the clinical presentation of rotavirus infection are discussed separately.
-(See "Epidemiology of viral gastroenteritis in adults" and "Clinical presentation and diagnosis of rotavirus infection".)
+(See "Epidemiology of viral gastroenteritis in adults" and "Clinical manifestations and diagnosis of rotavirus infection".)

 The management of acute viral gastroenteritis in adults is discussed in detail separately.
 (See "Management of acute viral gastroenteritis in adults".)